papay0/papay0.github.io/src/pages/f8-2019/index.md

 ## Conclusion
 The past few days were incredible.
 I met so many talented people from all over the world.
-I learnt a lot about engineering and about Facebook’s organization from the inside.
+I learned a lot about engineering and about Facebook’s organization from the inside.
 Uber is using a lot of Facebook tools (Phab, Buck, React, ...) so it was interesting to talk to them in real life.
 I think I took every opportunity to talk and learn from them and how they work.